longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Build Fortress/Buoy
     Some units have the ability to build forts, fortresses, and buoys.
 They are typically :unit:`Workers` or :unit:`Engineers`.
 In some rulesets, :unit:`Transports` can build Buoys.
-Forts, Pre-Forts and Fortresses give a unit increased defensive bonuses in addition to what is provided by the base terrain.
+Forts, Pre-Forts, and Fortresses give a unit increased defensive bonuses in addition to what is provided by the base terrain.
 See in game help for the specifics.
 Buoys are used to act as sentries in the oceans around your cities and can give you opponent unit movement information.